This week we’re looking at a hand between German tournament kingpin Ole Schemion and Italian ace Dario Sammartino.

 At this point we should be finished with the analysis, as all the decisions have been made.
 However, it is almost inexplicable what happens on the river of this otherwise well played hand.

-Poker is a Game Still Played By Human Beings
+Poker Still Played By Human Beings

 As planned Schemion moves his complete stack across the line.
 With a jack or queen on the river he might have even checked.